danfang/rmw/README.md

-rmw (Remind Me When)
+rmw
 ==

+rmw is short for "remind me when".

-A service that uses RPC commands to set reminders for certain events.
+It's a small service that uses RPC commands to set reminders for certain events.

 ## Status

-NOT READY FOR PRODUCTION
+in-progress

 ## Dependencies

 pip

 rpyc

+## Installation

+in-progress

 ## Usage